guzba/noisy/README.md

 ## **func** grid

 Beginning at position start, generate a grid of 2D noise based on the Simplex parameters.
-The width and height of the grid is set by the dimens paramter.
+The width and height of the grid is set by the dimens parameter.

 ```nim
 func grid(simplex: Simplex; start: (float32, float32); dimens: (int, int)): Grid {.raises: [NoisyError].}